Veronica Ryan

-Veronica Maudlyn Ryan (born 1956 in Plymouth, Montserrat) is a Montserrat-born British sculptor.
-She moved to London with her parents when she was an infant and now lives between New York and Bristol.
-In December 2022, Ryan won the Turner Prize for her 'really poetic' work.
+Veronica Maudlyn Ryan (born 1956) is a Montserrat-born British sculptor.
+Her work is associated with the British Black Arts Movement, particularly through her participation in the exhibitions curated by Lubaina Himid: Black Women Time Now (1983), Five Black Women Artists (1983) and The Thin Black Line (1985).
+In 2022, Ryan won the Turner Prize.

+Ryan lives and works between New York and Bristol.

-Early life
+Early life and education

-Born in 1956 in Plymouth, Montserrat, Ryan recalls her interest in art developing during her school years.
+Ryan was born in 1956 in Plymouth, Montserrat, the eldest of eight children.
+Her parents grew up in the Caribbean; her mother in the countryside, her father in the town.

+Ryan became interested in art in her school years.
 In particular, she remembers making a Christmas tree in infant school and being inspired by the creative use of materials in a minimalistic way.
-She also cites her mother's patchwork as an inspiration for her art.
+Ryan also cites her mother's patchwork as an inspiration for her art, and she learnt to sew and knit from an early age.

-Ryan studied at Hertfordshire College of Art and Design (1974–75), Bath Academy of Art (1975–78), Slade School of Fine Art (1978–80), University College London, and the School for Oriental and African Studies (SOAS, 1981–83).
+Ryan studied at Hertfordshire College of Art and Design (1974–75), then Bath Academy of Art (1975–78) for her undergraduate degree.

-From the outset, Ryan was keen to break out of the mould of British modernism as it was then taught by drawing on a wider range of female sculptors and artists of colour.
-Among her earliest influences was the German-born American sculptor Eva Hesse, whose work she saw first-hand in 1979, when the exhibition Eva Hesse: Sculpture went on at the Whitechapel Gallery.
-Around the same time, Ryan discovered the work of Louise Bourgeois and Alice Aycock at the Hayward Gallery.
-Another formative influence was Barbara Hepworth.
-New Beacon Books was where Ryan went to find information about non-Western artists and artists of colour.
-In 1980 Ryan was awarded a Boise Travelling Scholarship from the Slade.
+From 1978-80, Ryan studied at the Slade School of Fine Art, University College London.
+Whilst there, she spent significant time in the nearby British Museum looking in the Egyptology section and looking at African, Asian and other early objects, which informed her work.

+In 1980, Ryan was awarded a Boise Travelling Scholarship from the Slade.
 This allowed her to visit Nigeria.
 There, she became especially interested in the re-adaptation of everyday consumables, including food and ephemeral waste materials, into fetishes used in spiritual offerings and shrines.
-The trip inspired her to continue her studies with an MPhil degree in art history at SOAS.
+The trip inspired her to continue her studies with an MPhil degree in art history at the School for Oriental and African Studies (SOAS), which she took from 1981-83.

+Career

 Ryan completed her studies at the beginning of the 1980s, a time marked by the rise of the British Black Arts Movement.
-She took part in the 1983 exhibition Black Women Time Now.
-Her participation in The Thin Black Line (ICA, London, 1985) and From Two Worlds (Whitechapel Gallery, London; Fruitmarket Gallery, Edinburgh, 1986) meant that she became associated with a broader anti-racist movement.
+In 1983, she took part in the exhibition Black Women Time Now, curated by Lubaina Himid, and later Five Black Women Artists, at the Africa Centre, also curated by Himid.
+Her participation in The Thin Black Line (ICA, London, 1985, curated by Lubaina Himid) and From Two Worlds (Whitechapel Gallery, London; Fruitmarket Gallery, Edinburgh, 1986), meant that she became associated with a broader anti-racist movement.
 Later, she felt the need to clarify that her work should not be pinned exclusively to race.
 "All along I have had various people be very critical of me because I did not fit into their politicized agenda," she said.

+In 1984, Ryan had her first solo show at the Tom Allen Centre.

+Ryan was in residence at Tate St Ives in 1998 and 2000–01, when she worked in the former studio of Barbara Hepworth and used marble gifted by the Hepworth Estate.

+In June 2017, Ryan had a residency at The Art House, Wakefield, where she re-examined her connection with Barbara Hepworth in relation to themes of ancestral history, domesticity and memory.